Some places in St Ives that may not be so immediately obvious

 Merryland is one of two parallel streets running from the town end of Bridge Street to The Broadway.
 It is the one nearer the river.
 Its name is more likely to be a reference to the Virgin Mary than to derive from the fact that there used to be at least five pubs in this small area.
 These were much patronised by drovers and watermen, and stayed open all night.
 Nowadays the Nelson's Head is the sole survivor - so things are not as merry as they used to be!
 But there are several 18th century houses and some interesting little shops.
 The Free Church spire is in the background.

 A fellow worshipper was the puritan-with-a-sense-of-humour Dr Robert Wilde, a clerygman (and poet -- of a sort, but his poetry was popular at the time), who left a will when he died in 1679, leaving £50, which was to be invested in land to produce an income of £3 a year.
 Then each year at Whitsun, six boys and six girls were to be chosen to cast dice on the altar to select six winners who would each be awarded a bible.The idea, of course, was to show his Puritan disregard for the altar.
-Despite the Anglo-Catholicism of All Saints today, this ceremony is still held every year, although the dice are now cast on a plain wooden table.
-24 children (of four different denominations, including Roman Catholics) - or as many as can be persuaded to take part - now gamble for 12 bibles.
-Dr Wilde himself, of course, would have been far from pleased by all the high church decoration and statuary now to be found in the church!
+Despite the Anglo-Catholicism of All Saints today, this ceremony is still held every year, usually on the Tuesday after Pentecost, and is attended by Class 6 children from local schools who join in activity workshops before dicing for six bibles on a credence table in front of the Nave altar.
+Not quite on the altar as Wilde had intended!
+Wilde himself, of course, would have been far from pleased by all the high church decoration and statuary now to be found in the church.

 Most of the present building dates back to the late 15th century.
 The richly decorated interior of the church is worth seeing, although much of it is comparatively recent.
 The fine rood screen and figures of saints on the pillars are by Sir Ninian Comper (1893), but the carved stone brackets below them go back to 1470.
 There is a Norman font that comes from the earlier church.
 A Sung Eucharist is celebrated every Sunday at 10.15am.